Office Insurance

 Public liability office insurance

 This protects members of the public on company premises.
 It is up to business owners to make sure visitors are safe, and that the risk of accidents is low.
-However, in the event that someone is injured or hurt, business public liability insurance would cover the costs if a claim was brought.
+However, if someone is injured or hurt, business public liability insurance would cover the costs if a claim was brought.

 Employers liability insurance